 No. While most of the people who apply to our program are actively enrolled in college, graduate school, or law school, you do not have to be a student to be considered for an internship at NOW.

 Yes, we do.
 We recognize that men can be important allies in the struggle for women’s equality, and we encourage them to work with us toward this goal through all areas of the organization, including our internship program.

 Yes, we do.
 It is easy for us to accept international students to our program as long as they are already in the country on a student visa.
 If you want to come to the U.S. for our internship program and you are not a student, you must first apply for a… Read more »

 No, it is not essential to have prior experience with NOW to apply for an internship.
 In fact, most applicants do not have prior experience with NOW.
 That being said, some of our best interns have come to the internship having previously belonged to or… Read more »

 There are many factors that go into our decision of whether or not we accept a particular applicant.
 One of these factors is the applicant’s availability.
-We insist that any interns accepted to our program be available at least three days per week, and… Read more »
+We insist that any interns accepted to our program be available at least two days per week, and w… Read more »

 My school is on the quarter system.
 Do you accept interns whose school schedule doesn’t follow the same fall, spring, and summer semesters as other schools?